 The rain passed after a while and we continued our way around the island.
-We stopped to do some snorkelling at Palancar Beach Club.
-As it was right after heavy rain, the place was pretty empty and we god about an hour of all the area just to ourselves.
+We stopped to do some snorkeling at Palancar Beach Club.
+As it was right after the heavy rain, the place was pretty empty and we god about an hour of all the area just to ourselves.

 Later around lunchtime people started to arrive from nearby hotels for lunch and chill on the beach.
 Seemed like it’s pretty popular place.
 We even get to play with some friendly raccoons, that live around the beach club.

-Afterwards we drove up to Punta Sur Ecologic Reserve which is near by just to learn that it’s closed on Sundays.
+Afterward, we drove up to Punta Sur Ecologic Reserve which is nearby just to learn that it’s closed on Sundays.
 As it was Sunday, we were not happy about that at all.
 So we went to the Bob Marley’s Palace next door instead.
 The beach there is so wild and beautiful.
 It’s so relaxing to chill in the hammocks and just watch the waves crashing against the shore with nice reggae in the background.

-Next we hit the quiet road to see all of the untouched wild beaches along the East coast of Cozumel.
-However we didn’t have much luck with that as a heavy thunderstorm hit the island.
-Some of the most heavy rain and winds we’ve ever seen.
+Next, we hit the quiet road to see all of the untouched wild beaches along the East coast of Cozumel.
+However, we didn’t have much luck with that as a heavy thunderstorm hit the island.
+Some of the heaviest rain and winds we’ve ever seen.

 The biggest worry was the passport, phone, money and ferry ticket located in my not waterproof bag that was getting soaking wet.
 We stopped on the road to hide under some abandoned wooden shack while the rain passes which didn’t happen for another 2 hours.
 We were a bit worried that this might be some kind of huge hurricane that will not stop for days.